kensimonezike/30-Days-Fintech-Analyst-Challenge/day03-sql-intro/README.md

 > two separate queries and manual division.

 **Business finding:** 72% of January transactions completed successfully, 18% failed, and 10% remain pending.
-The 18% failure rate is a red flag — nearly 1 in 5 transactions did not complete.
+The 18% failure rate is a red flag; nearly 1 in 5 transactions did not complete.
 At an average value of ₦122,908, the 9 failed transactions represent approximately ₦1.1M in volume that generated no revenue for the business.